CypherPoet/100-days-of-swiftui-and-combine/README.md

 <img src="./Assets/combine-badge.png" width="88px" />

-_Projects, playgrounds, and other material made while following along with [Paul Hudson’s 100 Days of SwiftUI course](https://www.hackingwithswift.com/100/swiftui)._
+_Projects, playgrounds, and other material made while following along with [Paul Hudson’s 100 Days of SwiftUI course](https://www.hackingwithswift.com/100/swiftui) -- and adapting it to my own experiments around Combine and SwiftUI architecture._

 If you're just getting started with SwiftUI, I'd recommend the [About SwiftUI](https://github.com/Juanpe/About-SwiftUI) repo as a reference of all the different learning resources out there.
 Hopefully, though, this repo can offer some helpful examples, too.